Senseii-ai/senseii-app/features.md

 #### Function Calls

 - [x] Write Function calls for interactions between different assistants.
+- [ ] Modify the Core Assistant instructoins to give it a better name.
 - [x] use `o1-mini` for getting structured response before storing things into the database and calling other assistants.